etorralba/aws-docker-infra-terraform/README.md

 5. You can manually run the ci pipeline by running `make act-ci`, this will build and push the Docker image to ECR.
 _You could also trigger the pipeline manually on GitHub or by pushing a commit to the repository_

+6. You can manually run the cd pipeline by running `make act-cd`, this will deploy the infrastructure and run the Docker container.
+In Github it is triggered by the ci pipeline.

 ## Docker Image

 The Docker image is based on the `ubuntu:20.04` image and is built with 2 stages: `build-stage` and `runtime-stage`.
 The `build-stage` installs the necessary tools and dependencies to build the Java and .NET Core applications, while the `runtime-stage` copies the built applications and sets up the Apache server to serve the static content.